 The last three CWWC events were given the status of World Championships and for this reason the teams had to qualify through selection events at the national and continental levels in coordination with the International Rafting Federation (IRF).
 In the year 2000 the IRF resolved to hold the World Rafting Championships every 2 years and eliminate the selection events at the continental level to facilitate the development of the sport at the international level.

 Consequentially the World Rafting Championships have been held on the Reventazón and Pacuare rivers, Costa Rica (1998), Orange river in South Africa (1999), Futalefu River in Chile (2000), Gauley River in USA (2001), Vlatava River in Czech Republic (2003), Quijos River in Ecuador (2005), Naerinchon River in South Korea (2007) and Vrbas and Tara Rivers in Bosnia & Herzegovina (2009).

 In 2010 the IRF held their first ever R4 (4-man raft) World Champs which would now alternate yearly with the R6 World Champs.
 This first R4 event was hosted by Dutch Water Dreams on the artificial course in Zoetermeer, Netherlands (2010) and was also the first time the Youth WRC were held.
 2011 saw a return to a different section of the Pacuare River in Costa Rica.
-2012 will see the Youth & Masters WRC (first Masters WRC ever) in the Czech Republic on the revamped Ceske Budejovice artificial course and Vltava River.
+2012 was the Youth & Masters WRC (first Masters WRC ever) in the Czech Republic on the revamped Ceske Budejovice artificial course and Vltava River.
 The 2013 R6 WRC included Open, Masters, U23 and U19 and were held in New Zealand in Rotorua.
-In 2014 the same divisions competed in the R4 WRC in Brasil on the artificial course at Foz do Iguacu and in 2015 it will be R4 on the Citarik River in Indonesia.
+In 2014 the same divisions competed in the R4 WRC in Brasil on the artificial course at Foz do Iguaçu and in 2015 it will be R6 on the Citarik River in Indonesia.
 The 2016 R4 WRC will be held in the unique location of Wadi Adventures Al Ain, in the UEA!
 In 2017 we will be going to the Koboke section of the Yoshino River in Japan for R6.